spac3gh0st00/Kali-MCP-Bounty-Lab/README.md

 ## Part 5 — Configure Claude Desktop

 ### Step 15 — Install mcp-remote on Windows

-`mcp-remote` is a bridge that connects Claude Desktop (which uses stdio) to the SSE-based Kali MCP server.

 ```powershell
 npm install -g mcp-remote